masottile/masottile.github.io/index.md

 ## Volunteering
 ### Tutoring Director: Engineering Undergraduate Society
-September 2018 - Present
+September 2018 - April 2020

 Outside of courses, you can find me running [EUS Tutoring](https://ubcengineers.ca/tutoring) sessions for most math and physics courses taken by first year engineering students.
-I've always had a passion for learning a teaching, and I find it quite fulfilling to run a service that helps my peers succeed in their academics.
+I've always had a passion for learning and teaching, and I find it quite fulfilling to run a service that helps my peers succeed in their academics.

 ## Art
 When I get extra bored, I like to paint things or get a little creative with my baking.
 I surprised some of my high school classmates by going into engineering instead of dropping out to sell art full time.